Best Balance Transfer Credit Cards in Canada (2026): 0% Rates Compared

 Bottom Line

-The best balance transfer card for most Canadians in 2026 is the MBNA True Line Mastercard.
+The best balance transfer card for most Canadians in 2026 is the MBNA True Line Mastercard (not available in Quebec).
 Twelve months at 0%, no annual fee, and 12.99% after the promo ends.
 If your balance is over $15,000, CIBC Select Visa’s 1% transfer fee saves you hundreds in upfront costs.
-BMO Preferred Rate Mastercard offers the best safety net if you’re not confident you’ll pay off the full balance in time.
+BMO Preferred Rate Mastercard offers the longest runway if you’re not confident you’ll pay off the full balance in time — just budget for its higher 15.99% rate if you carry a balance past month 18.

-Check your rateEvery month you stay at 19.99%, you hand your bank $83.29 per $5,000 in credit card debt for the privilege of owing them money.
+Check my TransUnion score (free)Every month you stay at 19.99%, you hand your bank $83.29 per $5,000 in credit card debt for the privilege of owing them money.
 A balance transfer stops that bleed for 6-12 months and gives you a realistic path to zero.

 Calculate your debt payoff timeline with your exact balance and monthly payment.
 If your debt is too high for a balance transfer or your credit score doesn’t qualify, find a Licensed Insolvency Trustee near you for a free assessment of all your options.